Grace (Mandy Capristo album)

+Upon its release, the album earned mixed to positive reviews from music critics and debuted at number eight on the German Albums Chart.
+It also reached the top thirty of the chart in Austria and Switzerland and produced the top 20 hit "The Way I Like It."
+In January 2013, Grace earned Capristo a nomination for Best Female Rock/Pop Act – National at the Echo Music Prize.

 Background and development

 Capristo's first solo album was originally planned to be released in summer 2011, but the singer later stated that the album would not be released during the summer, as she felt that the album was not yet ready to be released, and she wanted to make sure the finished product was something she could be proud of.
 During the album's recording sessions in 2011, she was asked to record a song with German singer Peter Maffay named "Die Zeit hält nur in Träumen an" (English: "The time stops only in dreams") for the Tabaluga musical.
 Capristo got the role of "Lilli" for the musical.
 Their first television performance was on October 8, 2011 on Wetten, dass..?.

 In December 2011, Capristo stated on her official Facebook page that her debut album was set to be released in February 2012, while not revealing any further details about the album.
 She said it was definitely a pop album, but was also mixed.
 She further elaborated that there were a lot of songs to pick from, but she chose the songs which were 100% "Mandy Capristo" and said that every song on the album she has experienced in her life.

 After the collaboration with Peter Maffay, Capristo headed back in the studio and focused on her upcoming album.
 When asked about the title and concept of her debut album, Capristo said: "The album production was, for me personally, the biggest challenge I have ever mastered.
 It was the most intense and emotional time of my life.
 Every tear, every sleepless night and all criticism I put it as an experience in my songs."
 The title of the album "Grace" came from her middle name.
 The inspiration for the album came from dance, pop and R&B artists like Beyoncé, Rihanna, Nicole Scherzinger and Destiny's Child.
 The album mixes pop music with dance, and electro-pop influences.
 To some extent, even hip-hop, teen pop included, and reggae elements.

-In January 2013 Mandy was nominated with her debut album Grace for the biggest German music award Echo in the category Best female rock/pop act - national.